 04.02 Short-Term Feedback

-An issue identified in a FBF which allows the resolution to be addressed and answered within 6 to 12 month.
-Editorial comments would fall under the definition of short-term resolution that can be addressed—the document revised and issued—within 6 month.
-If multiple inspection program documents are affected by a single short-term FBF, the goal is to have all affected documents revised within 6 to 12 month.
+An issue identified in a FBF which allows the resolution to be addressed and answered within 6 to 12 months.
+Editorial comments would fall under the definition of a short-term resolution that can be addressed—the document revised and issued—within 6 months.
+If multiple inspection program documents are affected by a single, short-term FBF, the goal is to have all affected documents revised within 6 to 12 months.

 04.03 Long-Term Feedback

-An issue identified in a FBF which will require 12 month or longer.
+An issue identified in a FBF which will require 12 to 24 months or longer to resolve.
 These types of resolutions will impact other program guidance as well as the inspection framework.
-Examples of long-term feedback include substantive policyrelated issues that will require coordination with affected stakeholderssuch as regional staff and multiple program officesand may also include senior leadership, Commission-level interaction, or both.
+Examples of long-term feedback include substantive policy-related issues that will require coordination with affected stakeholders--such as regional staff and multiple program offices--and may also include senior leadership, Commission-level interaction, or both.

 0801-05 RESPONSIBILITIES AND AUTHORITIES